jordeam/max6675-esp-idf/README.md

 # max6675-esp-idf
-An example of how to use esp-idf to read a MAX6675 temprature sensor
+An example of how to use esp-idf to read a MAX6675 temperature sensor

 ## Motivation